What do the results of genetic tests mean?

 A negative test result means that the laboratory did not find a change in the gene, chromosome, or protein under consideration.
 This result can indicate that a person is not affected by a particular disorder, is not a carrier of a specific genetic mutation, or does not have an increased risk of developing a certain disease.
 It is possible, however, that the test missed a disease-causing genetic alteration because many tests cannot detect all genetic changes that can cause a particular disorder.
 Further testing may be required to confirm a negative result.

-In some cases, a negative result might not give any useful information.
+In some cases, a test result might not give any useful information.
 This type of result is called uninformative, indeterminate, inconclusive, or ambiguous.
 Uninformative test results sometimes occur because everyone has common, natural variations in their DNA, called polymorphisms, that do not affect health.
 If a genetic test finds a change in DNA that has not been associated with a disorder in other people, it can be difficult to tell whether it is a natural polymorphism or a disease-causing mutation.
 An uninformative result cannot confirm or rule out a specific diagnosis, and it cannot indicate whether a person has an increased risk of developing a disorder.
 In some cases, testing other affected and unaffected family members can help clarify this type of result.